GladysAssistant/Gladys/api/core/device/README.md

 ```

-###Set
+###Exec

-`gladys.device.set` set a new value for the devicetype passed in argument.
+`gladys.device.exec` set a new value for the devicetype passed in argument and exec the related service.
-It simply check if the DeviceType exist, and then create a DeviceState in the database.
+It simply check if the DeviceType exist, then call the service to start an action (turning on the light for example ),
+then create a DeviceState in the database.

 **Params**

-`gladys.device.set`
+`gladys.device.exec` need an object, see the example.

 **Example**